How to buy the best electric shaver

 Opinion is divided over which type is best.
 Our lab tests have uncovered models of both types that excel at shaving and are comfortable enough to earn our Best Buy recommendation, so we believe it's largely a matter of personal preference.

-Go straight to our Best Buy electric shavers.
+Go straight to our round up of the best electric shavers.

 Not a member?
 Join Which? to access these and thousands of our other independent reviews.

 Mains rechargeable shavers